btwentyone/screenshot-basic/README.md

 end)
 ```
 ##
-Example to send photos to Discord:
+Example of sending your screens to Discord from your script:

 **client.lua:**
 ```lua